-- An echo (echocardiogram) can help determine whether your heart is thicker than normal.
+- An echo (echocardiogram) determines whether your heart is thicker than normal.

-- A cardiac MRI captures detailed pictures of your heart’s anatomy and any scar buildup in the heart muscle.
+- A cardiac MRI captures detailed pictures of your heart’s anatomy as well as scar tissue in the heart muscle.

-Blood and urine tests can detect monoclonal proteins, which would suggest AL amyloidosis.
+Blood and urine tests detect monoclonal proteins to help identify specific types of amyloidosis.

 Technetium Phyrophosphate Scintigraphy (PYP) Scan

-This nuclear medicine test involves the injection of a liquid with radioactive tracer through a vein in your arm.
-The tracer will be attracted to areas in your heart where TTR amyloid proteins reside.
-A scanner will collect 3D images of your heart and highlight the radioactive tracer.
+In nuclear medicine test, a liquid with radioactive tracer is injected into a vein in your arm.
+The tracer is attracted to areas in your heart where transthyretin proteins reside.
+A scanner collects 3D images of your heart and highlights the radioactive tracer.

-A doctor will insert a thin tube (called a catheter) into a vein in your neck and thread it to your heart.
-A small sample of tissue will be removed through the catheter and examined in a lab under a microscope.
+A thin tube (called a catheter) is inserted into a vein in your neck and guided to your heart.
+A small sample of tissue is removed through the catheter and examined in a lab under a microscope.

-While there are no treatments to reverse or cure cardiac amyloidosis, existing treatments can slow the disease’s progression.
-It is important for you to be diagnosed and treated early so you can live longer with fewer symptoms.
+While there are no treatments to reverse or cure ATTR cardiac amyloidosis, existing treatments can slow the disease’s progression.

-- Targeted therapies shut down amyloid production or limit amyloid deposits into organs.
+Gene-silencing oral medications stabilize transthyretin proteins before they mutate, reducing the production of amyloid.
+Targeted therapies shut down amyloid production or limit amyloid deposits in organs.

 Pacemakers and implantable cardioverter defibrillators (ICDs) help improve heart function and alleviate symptoms like shortness of breath and heart rhythm disturbances.